Updated March 16, 2023

 |The File Transfer Protocol uses a direct method to transfer files.||Secure File Transfer Protocol uses the Tunneling method for file transfer.|

 |File Transfer Protocol Allow port 21 inbound link.||Secure file transfer Protocol Allow inbound links on port 22|

-In this article, we have seen What is FTP and SFTP and differences between them which will be going to help you which one is better and easy
+In this article, we have seen What FTP and SFTP and the differences between them will help you with which one is better and easy.